Removal proceedings

-Removal proceedings are administrative proceedings to determine an individual's removability under United States immigration law.
+In the United States, removal proceedings are administrative proceedings to determine an individual's removability under federal immigration law.
 Removal proceedings are typically conducted in Immigration Court (the Executive Office for Immigration Review) by an immigration judge (IJ).

 History

 Prior to the passage of the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 ("IIRIRA"), deportation proceedings were used to determine whether a person could be deported from the United States.
 When IIRIRA took effect in 1997, deportation proceedings were replaced by removal proceedings, though any cases begun before IIRIRA's effective date continue to be processed as deportation proceeding.

 Procedure

 Persons in removal proceedings are called "respondents."
 Cases are decided by immigration judges, who are appointed by the Attorney General and are part of the Department of Justice.
 Removal proceedings are prosecuted by attorneys from the Department of Homeland Security ("DHS"), or more specifically, U.S. Immigration and Customs Enforcement.

 Notice to Appear

 Removal proceedings begin when an immigration attorney files a NTA with the immigration court.
 The respondent (typically an alien) is served with an administrative summons called a "Notice to Appear."
 The Notice to Appear is a dated document served by a U.S. immigration official (typically U.S. Immigration and Customs Enforcement or U.S. Customs and Border Protection) to a person suspected of entering the United States without inspection, remaining in the United States beyond the terms permitted by a visa, committing certain crimes which result in removability even if in lawful status, or otherwise being present in the United States unlawfully.

 Among other things, a Notice to Appear contains a numbered list of factual allegations against the respondent.
 For example, a typical Notice to Appear might state: